tibonihoo/wateronmars/README.md

 Water On Mars!
 ==============

-*Where good old rivers (of news) have been dicovered (again).*
+*Where good old rivers (of news) have been discovered (again).*

 [![Build Status](https://travis-ci.org/tibonihoo/wateronmars.png?branch=master)](https://travis-ci.org/tibonihoo/wateronmars)

-This project intends to provide a free (as in freedom) alternative to web news readers and bookmark collection site.
+This project intends to provide a free (as in freedom) alternative to web news readers and bookmark collection apps.

 As such Water On Mars intends to be a news reading platform built around the following analogies: